Lower Histamine Wine

 When additives are introduced to change the chemical reactions of the wine making process, there can be a lot of that yeast left in the wine.
 That can increase histamine levels.

 But the wines curated by Dry Farm Wines only use natural, beneficial yeasts.
 (Yes, there are beneficial yeasts – for example, there is a great probiotic yeast called Saccharomyces Boulardii.)

 So, with Dry Farm Wines, you are getting the benefit of the natural yeasts eating up as much sugar as possible…and you are getting less yeast as it dies off naturally.

-Just like Dry Farms tests each wine for sulfites, they test each wine for sugar content, too.
-None of their bottles tests higher than 1 gram of sugar per liter!
+Dry Farms tests each wine for sugar content.
+None of their bottles test higher than 1 gram of sugar per liter!

 Dry Farm Wines are vegan.
 That means you won’t find any of those potentially high histamine animal ingredients in their wines.

 These are all great benefits if you have Mast Cell Activation Syndrome or Histamine Intolerance…but I’ve saved the best point for last.